-After the tremor of an actual quake has stopped:
+After the tremor of an actual quake has stopped (if safe to do so):

-- 1. An announcement will be made with known information about the earthquake. - When instructed to do so, students and staff will carefully evacuate to the football field, taking coats, purses name signs and emergency yellow backpacks along. - 3.
-Once on the football field, students will report to their 2nd period teacher. - As soon as students are assigned a staff member, those who need to will report to their building response teams. - 5.
-Staff with students will keep them informed and listen to their concerns. - Facts will be passed from the command center to the support teams - Fear, nausea, shakiness, numbness, distractibility, fatigue, inability to sleep and emotional outbursts are all valid reactions which the staff will expect and understand - Re-entry will only happen after the building has been declared structurally sound - Note that no one should leave school until released by the emergency team
+- 1. An announcement will be made with known information about the earthquake. - 2.
+When instructed, students and staff will carefully evacuate to the football field, taking coats, purses name signs and emergency yellow backpacks along. - 3.
+Once on the football field, students will report to their 2nd period teacher. - 4.
+As soon as students are assigned a staff member, those who need to will report to their building response teams.

+- 5. Staff with students will keep them informed and listen to their concerns. - Facts will be passed from the command center to the support teams - Fear, nausea, shakiness, numbness, distractibility, fatigue, inability to sleep and emotional outbursts are all valid reactions which the staff will expect and understand - Re-entry will only happen after the building has been declared structurally sound - Note that no one should leave school until released by the emergency team